If you are a Registered Member, or are eligible for Registered

 provide 3 referees who are of an equivalent standing in my own

 ergonomics/human factors society or related professional body.)

-- I can provide (or have recently provided) an up-to-date CPD submission as part of my application.
+- I can provide (or have recently provided) an up-to-date Continuous Professional Development (CDPD) record as part of my application.

 - I will abide by your code of professional conduct.